 Wrongful convictions lead to unjust incarcerations.
 Each case in the criminal justice system is unique, but usually one or a combination of causes overlap in cases with wrongful convictions.

 Most wrongful convictions make the news because of DNA-based exonerations.
 Wrongful convictions for capital crimes are known to happen in approximately 3 to 5 percent of cases and were recently found to occur in about 6% of other crimes.
-The survey was conducted on almost 3,000 state prisoners in Pennsylvania by Penn Criminologist, Charles Loeffler, and his team.
+The survey was conducted on almost 3,000 state prisoners in Pennsylvania by Penn Criminologist Charles Loeffler and his team.

 According to the Innocence Project, DNA evidence only affects a fraction of criminal cases because it either doesn’t exist or is destroyed after the conviction.
 This makes it extremely hard for those convicted of a crime to prove their innocence.

-These are the most common causes of wrongful convictions:
+The most common causes of wrongful convictions

 The leading cause of wrongful convictions is eyewitness misinterpretation.
 This is mostly just an honest mistake that can happen because most crimes take place very quickly.
 Also, those committing the crime often hide their appearance.
 This leaves a lot of room for error, especially during eyewitness identification procedures.

 Eyewitness errors can occur because the suspect sometimes stands out more in a lineup or photo.
 In some cases, the witness overconfidently believes the person they see there is the perpetrator of the crime, and at other times, the police may unintentionally lead the witness to choose a suspect.